 Segovia

-We didn’t reach Segovia by bike along the Via Verde (earlier post) so we drove there instead and got a first impression by walking into town in the late afternoon.
+We didn’t reach Segovia by bike along the Via Verde (earlier post), but we drove there instead and got a first impression by walking into town in the late afternoon.

 Segovia

-It was just a short walk from the official caravan parking to the famous Roman aqueduct which leads into the centre and to the Alcázar.
-It was built in the first century to transport water from the Rio Frio river over 15 km before arriving in the city.
-In town it makes an abrupt turn and then the monument begins to display its full splendor.
-Here the aqueduct reaches a height of up to 28.5 m.
-In total there are 167 arches which were built of unmortared, brick-like granite blocks.
+It was just a short walk from the official camper parking to the famous Roman aqueduct which leads into the centre and to the Alcázar.
+It was built in the first century to transport water from Rio Frio over 15 km before arriving in the city.
+In town, it makes an abrupt turn and then the monument begins to display its full splendour.
+Here, the aqueduct reaches a height of up to 28.5 m.
+In total there are 167 arches which were built of brick-like granite blocks without any mortar.
+It had been kept functioning throughout the centuries and provided water to Segovia until the mid 19th century.

 Alcázar in the evening